My Story

 I became so good at winning his clients over that he decided I should work for him directly.
 As he was my biggest customer, he had the upper hand.
 He bought the computer business, and I became employed again.

 Something surprising happened next.
-Clients started asking me about everything — not just cabling, but furniture, lighting, partition walls.
+Clients started asking me about everything to do with their office fitout project, not just cabling, but furniture, lighting, and partition walls.
 They trusted me.
-Buying became easy when I listened to what people wanted and suggested the right solution.
-I earned a reputation with clients for giving great advice, and a reputation with the company for getting clients to buy everything from me.
+Selling became easy when I listened to what people wanted and suggested the right solution.
+I earned a reputation with clients for giving great advice and with the company for getting clients to buy everything for their project from me.

 Going it alone (again)

 But the lifestyle of long hours, working breakfasts, business lunches, and hotel dinners had taken its toll.
-By the time I was 39, I weighed 19 stone 2lbs.
-At 5'8" that gave me a BMI over 40, a 44-inch waist, and the clinical label "morbidly obese."
+By the time I was 39, I weighed over 21 stone (nearly 300lbs).
+At 5'8", that gave me a BMI over 40, a 44-inch waist, and the clinical label "morbidly obese."

 My outlook and attitude had changed completely.
-People who knew me before — even highly successful people I'd worked with professionally — started confiding in me, sometimes very emotionally, about how unhappy they were with their weight.
-I found myself talking, and people hanging on every word.
+People who knew me before my weight loss journey, even highly successful people I'd worked with professionally, started confiding in me, sometimes very emotionally, about how unhappy they were with their weight.
+I found myself talking, and people hanging on every word of my story.

 My wife Rachel more accurately described what followed as a "mid-life crisis."
-I had no job, no income, no idea what I wanted to do, and four children to support.
-But I knew I wanted to help people who felt as miserable as I had at over 20 stone.
+I had no job, no income, four children to support and no idea how the hell I was going to open and run my own clinic.
+But I knew I had a burning desire to help overweight people not feel as miserable as I had when I weighed nearly 300 lbs.

 Building a national clinic chain

 In January 2023, I sold the business to an investment company.
-The clinic chapter was done — and the AI revolution was just getting started.
+The clinic chapter was done, and the AI revolution was just getting started.
+I was hooked when a friend showed me this little tool on his phone called ChatGPT.

 After the exit, I went back to where it all started: technology.
-As Managing Director of Svella AI, I now help businesses cut through the overwhelming noise of AI and find the practical applications that actually move the needle.
+As Founder and CEO of Svella AI, I now help businesses cut through the overwhelming noise of AI and find the practical applications that actually move the needle.

 It's the same pattern it's always been.
 Listen.
 Understand what people actually need.
 Give good advice.
 Make it easy for them to take the right next step.
 Whether I was explaining network cabling in 2001 or AI implementation in 2026, the principle hasn't changed.